RozDavid/LanguageGroundedSemseg/README.md

 ## Language Grounded Pretraining

 The goal of this stage is to anchor the representation space to the much more structured language-based CLIP space.
-For this we first preprocess CLIP text encodings of ScanNet200 categories to save computation, then pretrain our models with our Contrastive loss formulation detailed in our paper
+For this, we first preprocess CLIP text encodings of ScanNet200 categories to save computation, then pretrain our models with our Contrastive loss formulation detailed in our paper.

-For this stage again modify environment variables ``DATA_ROOT`` and``OUTPUT_DIR_ROOT``, then run
+For this stage, again modify environment variables ``DATA_ROOT`` and``OUTPUT_DIR_ROOT``, then run

 ```sh